Minyé sinkhole and cave

 The incredible Nakanaï Mountains

 The exotic island of New Britain has many natural wonders – volcanoes, geysers, numerous endemic animals and plants.
 But unsurpassed wonders hide in Nakanaï Mountains – up to 2,185 m high mountains in the central-eastern part of the island.
-Total area of these mountains is 5,500 km².
+The total area of these mountains is 5,500 km².

-This place has equatorial climate and upper reaches of mountains belong to the wettest places in the world with yearly rainfall over 6,000 mm and reaching 11,900 mm.
+This place has an equatorial climate and the upper reaches of mountains belong to the wettest places in the world with yearly rainfall over 6,000 mm and reaching 11,900 mm.

 This very frequent heavy rain and equatorial climate cause several interesting effects.
 One is easily visible – Nakanai Mountains are covered with dense, wild rainforest, considered to be one of the most biodiverse ecosystems in the world, with a large number of endemic species of plants and animals.
 Even nearly vertical cliff faces here are covered with dense jungle.

 Another effect is even more interesting: Nakanai Mountains are made up of very thick (up to 1.5 km) layers of Miocene limestone, covered with a fragmentary layer of fine volcanic sediments from Pliocene.
 Perfect conditions for the development of karst processes!

 Heavy rain creates rivers and rivers in the mountains over time create deep valleys.
 Throughout the last 200,000 years in the Nakanai Mountains have formed eight giant canyons with a depth reaching 600 – 1,000 m.
 The upper reaches of these canyons and their side ravines contain some of the most powerful springs in the world.
 So – these by far are not common rivers: the upper parts of these rivers are located deep inside the limestone layer, in giant caves.
 It is possible that these are the most powerful underground rivers in the world.